Fall Foliage for Leaf Peeping

 If you are like me and the leaves turn from green to brown in your hometown you need to start planning your fall foliage trip!

 When planning this trip, I used the resources available through The Foliage Network.
-The first report for this season came out on Monday, September 4, 2017, and the network updates every Monday and Thursday with some special reports sprinkled throughout the week.
+The first report for this season comes out the first Monday of September, and the network updates every Monday and Thursday with some special reports sprinkled throughout the week.
 You can take a look at past years to estimate when then peak season will be, but do realize that there are many factors that go into when Peak Season will happen.

 As y’all know, my family adores road trips, but, when it comes to leaf peeping, we wanted everyone to enjoy the experience thoroughly, so mom found this fantastic deal through Amtrak!